Introduction to Neovim¶

 And verifying the version:

-As you can see from the command excerpt above, an installation of the development version was performed here.
+As you can see from the command excerpt above, an installation of the stable version was performed here.
 Both versions, stable and development, work perfectly with NvChad on Rocky Linux 9.

 In case we need to remove the installation, for example to switch to another version, we will have to take ourselves back to the build folder and use the